 Business Administration Systems Liaison

-The Business Administration (BA) Systems Liaison will utilize The Ihangane Project’s (TIP) model of stakeholder engagement and collaborative program development to assist in the implementation of recommendations that have been developed by MBA student-led consultation teams.
+The Business Administration (BA) Systems Liaison will utilize The Ihangane Project (TIP)’s model of stakeholder engagement and collaborative program development to assist in the implementation of recommendations that have been developed by MBA student-led consultation teams from the University of Michigan, Ross School of Business and the William Davidson Institute.
 The Liaison will assist stakeholders to further assess the feasibility of recommendations and then oversee implementation of changes when appropriate.
 Stakeholders include hospital administrators, frontline health care workers, and patients.
-As recommendations are being implemented, The BA Systems Liaison will also be responsible for gathering baseline data and for designing systems for ongoing evaluation of the interventions.
+As recommendations are being implemented, the BA Systems Liaison will also be responsible for gathering baseline data and for designing systems for ongoing evaluation of the interventions.

-Over the past two years, The BA Systems Liaison has worked with Ruli District Hospital and MBA students to establish pilot improvement teams at the hospital and to create a strategic plan that includes key activities to improve the hospital’s ability to fulfill its goal of providing high quality and patient-centered health care.
-Yearly retreats, coordinated by the BA Systems Liaison, also help to facilitate staff engagement and lay the foundation for upcoming work.
-The 2018-2019 BA Systems Liaison will continue to support this important work.
+The BA Systems Liaison will continue the work of his/her predecessors, collaborating with Ruli District Hospital and MBA students to establish pilot improvement teams at the hospital and to create a strategic plan that includes key activities to improve the hospital’s ability to fulfill its goal of providing high quality and patient-centered health care.
+Yearly retreats, coordinated by past BA Systems Liaisons, also help to facilitate staff engagement and lay the foundation for upcoming work.
+The 2019-2020 BA Systems Liaison will continue to support this important work.

-- Collaborate with William Davidson Institute, MBA student teams, TIP, and Ruli District Hospital to strengthen and fulfill a three-year strategic plan for work to be performed through this partnership
+- Collaborate with William Davidson Institute, MBA student teams, TIP staff, and Ruli District Hospital to strengthen and fulfill a three-year strategic plan for work to be performed through this partnership

-- Work with stakeholders to improve financial systems at Ruli District Hospital
+- Support stakeholders to improve financial systems at Ruli District Hospital

 - Support Ruli District Hospital’s ability to implement prior MBA student recommendations and troubleshoot existing administrative challenges